 It’s also cheaper than a traditional divorce.
 Wevorce’s services start at $749 and average between $7,000 and $15,000 to complete a divorce.
 “The average cost of a divorce in the U.S. is $27,000,” according to the Slate article.

 Wevorce is available nationwide and those who use it have access to a network of 600 attorneys, counselors and financial professionals nationwide who can assist throughout the process.

 “We’ve created a standardized process that walks a family through all the steps involved in divorce including the legal pieces, a lot of the emotional and relationship pieces, and the financial pieces,” Crosby told the Wall Street Journal in 2013.

-San Diego divorce lawyer John Griffith applauds the concept, and said it can be a good option for divorcing couples who are parting on good terms.
+Divorce lawyer John Griffith applauds the concept, and said it can be a good option for divorcing couples who are parting on good terms.
 However, the app isn’t a good fit for everyone.

 “Some couples are so angry and unable to communicate with each other, they’re just destined to duke it out in court,” Griffith said.